RaghadAboEl-Eneen/Arduino-Session-Recap/README.md

 <br>

 # Introduction to Arduino
-'Arduino' is a tool that helps us control a hardware circuit in the simplest way possible. <br>
+`Arduino` is a tool that helps us control a hardware circuit in the simplest way possible. <br>
 It can refer to two different things: the hardware and the software. <br>

 ## Arduino Development Boards